Bolden History, Family Crest & Coats of Arms

 Early History of the Bolden family

 This web page shows only a small excerpt of our Bolden research.
-Another 354 words (25 lines of text) covering the years 1150 and 1296 are included under the topic Early Bolden History in all our PDF Extended History products and printed products wherever possible.
+Another 140 words (10 lines of text) covering the years 1150, 1296, 1450 and are included under the topic Early Bolden History in all our PDF Extended History products and printed products wherever possible.

 Bolden Spelling Variations

 Standards against which to judge the accuracy of spellings and translations did not yet exist in the Middle Ages.
 Spelling variations in names dating from that era, are thus, an extremely common occurrence.
 Bolden has been recorded as Bowden, Bouden, Boulden, Bouldene, Bolden, Boldane, Boldan, Boden, Bodden and many more.

 Early Notables of the Bolden family (pre 1700)

 More information is included under the topic Early Bolden Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bolden family to Ireland

 Some of the Bolden family moved to Ireland, but this topic is not covered in this excerpt.

 The New World was far from the oppressive regime of the old country.
 It was a place where there was more land than people and political and religious freedom were far easier to come by.
 Many Scots even got the chance to fight for their freedom in the American War of Independence.
 In recent years, interest in this heritage has been generated by Clan societies and regular highland games in North America.
 An examination of early immigration and passenger lists has revealed many people bearing the Bolden name:

 Bolden Settlers in United States in the 19th Century